Skip to main content

 Why the Jeep Wrangler isn’t the best choice for a family SUV

-When it comes to a family SUV, you need safety, space, and reliability above all else.
-Unfortunately, that’s not the Jeep Wrangler’s strong suits.
-Though many improvements and updates have been made to the Wrangler family over the years, it’s still designed to do one thing and that’s not to haul your family.
+Regarding a family SUV, you need safety, space, and reliability.
+Unfortunately, that’s not the Jeep Wrangler’s strong suit.
+Though many improvements and updates have been made to the Wrangler family over the years, it’s still designed to off-road more than carry a family around.

-Where the Wrangler reigns supreme and who could get the most out of it
+Where the Wrangler reigns supreme, and who could get the most out of it

 Better choices for family SUVs